 and the inner product is

 The representation for the Weyl generator in this Hilbert space is

 Note that the polymer scale in this case has units of $P$ and thus we will use a different notation, $\nu$, for the polymer scale in this case.
-In this polarization the operator $\widehat{Q}$ is not well-defined and hence the term $\widehat{Q}^{2}$ in the Hamiltonian is to be expressed using a combination of Weyl generators.
-The combination is similar to the one considered for the case (i)
+In this representation the operator $\widehat{Q}$ is not well defined and hence the term $\widehat{Q}^{2}$ in the Hamiltonian is to be expressed using a combination of Weyl generators.
+The combination is similar to the one considered for case (i),

 and it can be checked that the action of this operator is